Verifying Operative

 fd.typechar Filters for IPv4 connections only ("4").
 Combined with not fd.rip in rfc_1918_addresses.
 Any connection leaving the private network space triggers the alert.

 output Structured output captures connection tuple, container name, and image.
-Shipped through Falcosidekick to Datadog dashboards and Telegram alerts for real-time SOC visibility.
+Shipped through Falcosidekick to SIEM dashboards and Telegram alerts for real-time SOC visibility.

 tags Tagged lateral_movement.
 Aligns with MITRE ATT&CK T1571 (Non-Standard Port) and T1041 (Exfiltration Over C2).
-Enables automated correlation in Datadog SIEM.
+Enables automated SIEM correlation; alert routing is moving from Datadog to Splunk HEC.

 Interactive // AI Deployment Decision Tree